Ukiah Adult SchoolUkiah Unified School District

 In addition, the graduate of this program will:

-1. Satisfy the eligibility requirements for the National Council Licensure Examination for Vocational Nurses.
+1. Satisfy the eligibility requirements for the National Council Licensure Examination for Vocational Nurses (NCLEX-PN).

 2. Perform the basic skills required of a licensed vocational nurse in health care facilities.